roderiklagerweij/LeanAnalytics/README.md

 Note: setting to track when the activity is resumed triggers a callback when navigating *back* to an activity as well as navigating forward to an activity.

+## Limitations

+* Obfuscation apps are not supported: if activities are obfuscated it will pass the obfuscated name, which obviously is useless
+* Click listeners set after some async operation will not but intercepted: since the click listeners are replaced with a click listener that notifies the SDK of the click event on the onResume lifecycle callback of the activity, any click listeners set after that will not notify you of the event